ALLERGY

-Allergy symptoms don't go away just because the sun sets.
-In fact, most people experience worse allergies at night.
-But you don't have to take your nighttime allergy symptoms lying down.
-If you find yourself wondering, “Why are my allergies worse at night?” then take a look below to see what you can do to be greater than your allergies.
-Day and night.
+Unfortunately, allergies don't go away just because the sun sets.
+In fact, some people may feel like their allergy symptoms actually get worse at night.
+But you don't have to take your nighttime allergy symptoms lying down!
+If you find yourself wondering why your allergies seem worse at night—and what you can do about it—take a look below to see what you can do to conquer your allergies, day or night.

 ALLERGIES AND SLEEP